 Here are some examples of dishes garnished with herbs other than parsley.

-- This Mango Passion Fruit Smoothie is garnished with a slice of key lime and a chunk of mango on a bright red pick with an old-fashioned red striped straw.
+- This Mango Passion Fruit Smoothie is topped with a slice of key lime and a piece of mango.
+It comes with a bright red pick and an old-fashioned red striped straw.

 - These Fish Tacos and other Mexican foods use cilantro for both flavor and garnish.
 Choose fresh cilantro that is well-hydrated and lively.
 It the cilantro has wilted, place it in a bowl of cold water to bring it back.